artemdemo/soundcloud-app/readme.md

 # Soundcloud app

-In browser music app that uses sundcloud open API
+In browser music app that uses sundcloud open API.

+Sadly soundcloud SDK and API is far from perfect, but I will do my best to make it work.

 ## Important - API KEY (CLIENT ID)